 Megan Zengerle, VP of people operations at online education company CreativeLive, says it may be tempting for new companies to search globally sooner than later.
 This, however, is not a great idea.
 It is better to get the first five or 10 local employees settled before venturing beyond borders.

 The organizational structures need to be in place with sufficient time for staff to understand and internalize them.
-Foreign candidates will be comforted by seeing an existing structure is in place.
+Foreign candidates will be comforted by seeing an existing structure in place.
 Additionally, immigration hiring is costly and time-consuming.
 This means that a lot of planning has to determine which roles absolutely need foreign candidates.

 Hiring a Global Workforce Needs Cultural Sensitivity

-Larry Harding, executive director for corporate development at Radius, stresses the importance of cultural insight when recruiting globally: What are the expectations of employers in their home country?
+Larry Harding, executive director for corporate development at Radius, stresses the importance of cultural insight when recruiting globally: What is the expectations of employers in their home country?
 What is the corporate culture like in a specific country?
 These questions need to be answered to understand business norms.

 In some places, direct communication is favored, whereas others may take a less confrontational approach.
 Using a consultant or RPO can prove valuable to deal with these pressing concerns.
 We recently wrote about the benefits and considerations when choosing an RPO partner.

-Whether organizations hire freelancers, remote workers or relocated full-time employees, they will need to weigh the benefits against the drawbacks.
+Whether organizations hire freelancers, remote workers, or relocated full-time employees, they will need to weigh the benefits against the drawbacks.

 A workforce full of different cultures and backgrounds can lead to fresh perspectives and innovation.
 It also leads to a more attractive employer brand.
 Regardless of all of the pros, the law needs to be followed and budgets ascertained before chartering the globe for new hires.